Pros: Fun WarioWare-styled gameplay.

 The Basics: Mini-Games Tailored to the Drawing Tablet

-Squigglepants is the third game to come out for THQ’s Wi peripheral, the uDraw drawing tablet (unless you want to count uDraw Studio as a game, in which case it’s the forth).
+Squigglepants is the third game to come out for THQ’s Wi peripheral, the uDraw drawing tablet (unless you want to count uDraw Studio as a game, in which case it’s the fourth).
 After waiting several months, uDraw Tablet owners should be glad to finally have something else to play.

 For those of you not familiar with the WarioWare series, the games involve playing a series of microgames – excuse me, nanogames - that last perhaps five seconds and involve one specific action each.
 It is just the same in Squigglepants.
 For example, an onscreen indicator will tell the player that they are going to flick the uDraw stylus across the tablet, then the word “THROW” will appear onscreen and a scene will appear of a lobster waiting for Spongebob to throw him a Frisbee.
 Slide the stylus in the correct direction within a few seconds and you succeed.
 You then move to the next nanogame, and the next, and the next.